theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 * Actually peacetime and the collective, ongoing efforts of women may have produced more consequence
 * Social theory involves simplification; reduced to a cartoon; two-dimensional characters; slightly ridiculous = not real

+***

+Myth: there was a arden of Eden, a time when humans lived in small hunter-gatherer units of a few dozen people where everybody was kind of equal and kind of happy.
+Actually life was as complicated the as it is now.
+Some places were small, some were huge. some groups were hierarchical, some groups were highly collaborative

+Myth: indigenous people were not as smart, knowledgeable and educated as we are

+Europe invented most anything important

+People wanted to become Europeans

 ### 2. political implications

 * history is about progress, evolution